What is Overall Equipment Effectiveness (OEE)?

 For higher productivity, it is important that companies are able to minimize six big losses in the manufacturing industry and increase their OEE score.

 The six big losses is a term introduced at the Japanese Institute of Plant Maintenance in 1971.
-This term is used to categorize equipment-based productivity loss and improve overall equipment effectiveness.
+This term is used to categorize equipment-based productivity loss and improve OEE.
 There are three general categories of these losses:

 1. Equipment Failure

 Equipment failure refers to a situation where the equipment is not running despite being scheduled for production, thus causing unplanned downtime.
 Several reasons behind this bottleneck include machine failure, breakdown, unplanned maintenance, and the lack of materials or operators.

 Setup and adjustment are part of the big losses where the equipment and machines are not running despite being scheduled for production due to changeover, machine adjustment, quality inspection, machine cleaning, and setup time.

 3. Idling and Minor Stops